 Good Samaritan laws are statutes designed to protect individuals who voluntarily offer assistance to others during emergencies.
 These laws encourage bystanders to provide aid without fearing legal repercussions if their actions inadvertently cause harm while attempting to help, as long as they act in good faith.

 The overarching goal of Good Samaritan laws is to promote public safety by ensuring that people are not discouraged from assisting those in distress due to concerns about being sued.
-Individuals are not held liable for civil damages unless their actions involve gross negligence.
+The protection includes individuals not being held liable for civil damages unless their actions involve gross negligence.

 Understanding New Mexico’s Good Samaritan Laws

 New Mexico, like many other states, has its own set of Good Samaritan laws that outline the legal protections and responsibilities for those who offer assistance during emergencies.
 Private persons are liable only to the extent that a private person in the same circumstances would be liable.
-Some important aspects to keep in mind about Good Samaritan laws include:
+Some important aspects to keep in mind about Good Samaritan laws include the ‘duty to rescue’ requirement in certain jurisdictions, which mandates individuals to assist others in danger, as well as regulatory reporting requirements for medical emergencies on flights.

 These laws are designed to encourage people to help others in emergency situations by providing legal protection to those who act in good faith.
 Individuals rendering aid in good faith are protected from liability as long as the aid is not provided for remuneration or with the expectation of remuneration.